Do I Need a Water Softener for My Home?

 Your home’s plumbing system can also be negatively affected.
 Deposits of calcium and magnesium can build up in your pipes, which can lead to a reduced flow of water, clogging and mineral deposits around faucets and shower heads.
 This buildup will cause your appliances and pipes to become inefficient, which can result in repairs or replacements earlier than normally necessary.
 Hard water can often be found in homes with private wells and homes on the city water supply.

 The solution to hard water in the home is a water softener.
 A water softener is an appliance that connects directly to your home’s water supply.
 The water softener system will replace the minerals that cause hard water with the sodium ions found in salt to make the water softer.
 This process is known as ion exchange.

 For ion exchange to function properly, the water softener relies on a mineral tank filled with resin or zeolite beads that carry a negative charge while the unwanted minerals have a positive charge.
 As the hard water moves through the tank, the minerals cling to the resin or zeolite beads trapping the minerals in the water softener tank, which results in softened water that you can use throughout the house.

 How Much Salt Does a Water Softener Use?

 When you’re treating hard water with a water softener, the amount of salt you use for the brine solution will be determined by the type of water softener system you have installed and how hard the water is that comes into your home.

-At Enercare, we can provide you with water softening solutions, including water softeners rentals and water softener installation, and we can help you understand how salt plays a part in getting rid of hard water.
+At Enercare, we can provide you with water treatment and purification solutions, including water softeners rentals and water softener installation, and we can help you understand how salt plays a part in getting rid of hard water.

 Reach out to us if you have further questions about water softeners or wish to schedule a free in-home inspection.